avigep/hachiko/README.md

 # Hachiko

-Hachiko is s loyal authentication and authorization system for APIs
+Hachiko is a loyal authentication and authorization system for APIs

 <img src="public/images/hachiko.jpeg" alt="drawing" width="430">